kbase/kb_sdk/doc/tutorial/impl_methods.md

 #### <A NAME="install"></A>A. Install Other KBase Modules

 If you begin by altering an existing app (as this walkthough demonstrates) you will already have some KBase utility modules in your lib directory.
-To install additional packages run `kb-sdk install <module name>` from the terminal.
+To install additional packages, run `kb-sdk install <module name>` from the terminal.
 This operation is case sensitive (but will accept any case of letters and potentially cause errors) so make sure to type the module name with the correct uppercase and lowercase letters.

 Here are some of the modules that might be helpful for your app: